outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

         		- small amounts of iodine, choline, DHEA, turmeric, ginger, resveratrol, macadamia nuts, wheat grass, brussel sprouts, broccoli, broccoli sprouts, coconut, modified citrus pectin, ashwagandha, white button/cordyceps/shiitake mushrooms, activated charcoal, omega 3, CBD, hibiscus, beets, probiotic kefir/kombucha
         		- other supplements can be added in small amounts if you dont have organ damage and if they help your specific cancer type (green tea, vitamin D, ginseng, cortisol, thunder god vine, holy basil, cat's claw) and if you can deal with the possible side effects (for example, DHEA has some negative side effects) as some of these substances can cause organ damage in normal doses (quercetin, cortisol, thunder god vine, holy basil, cat's claw can damage kidneys so be careful with the dose)
         		- other strategies especially for brain cancer include using pollution-filtering air purifiers/masks, avoiding noise pollution, reverse osmosis water purifiers, sitting up at an angle rather than lying down flat for patients with brain cancer (who also have other conditions like acidosis that might exacerbate brain cancer when lying down), devices like magnetic oscillators or electric field devices, etc
+        		- correct hormone imbalances to help your immune system fight cancer, since hormonal imbalances like 'cortisol/DHEA/aldosterone deficiencies' can cause or increase cancer growth

 	- avoid the following for patients with organ failure:
 		- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3544088/